 Confirmation of the diagnosis and gauging severity: Pulmonary artery (right heart) catheterization

 Additional studies to determine severity: 6-minute walk distance and plasma levels of N-terminal pro-brain natriuretic peptide (NT-proBNP) or BNP

 Pulmonary hypertension is suspected in patients with significant exertional dyspnea who are otherwise relatively healthy and have no history or signs of other disorders known to cause pulmonary symptoms.

 The most common x-ray finding in pulmonary hypertension is enlarged hilar vessels that rapidly prune into the periphery and a right ventricle that fills the anterior airspace on lateral view.
-Spirometry and lung volumes may be normal or detect mild restriction, and diffusing capacity for carbon monoxide (DLco) is usually reduced.
-Common ECG findings include right axis deviation, R > S in V1, S1Q3T3, (suggesting right ventricular hypertrophy) and peaked P waves (suggesting right atrial dilation).
+Spirometry and lung volumes may be normal or show mild restriction, and diffusing capacity for carbon monoxide (DLCO) is usually reduced.
+Other ECG findings include right axis deviation, R > S in V1, S1Q3T3 (suggesting right ventricular hypertrophy), and peaked P waves (suggesting right atrial dilation) in lead II.

 Additional tests are obtained as indicated to diagnose secondary causes that are not apparent clinically.
 These tests can include

 Ventilation/perfusion scanning or CT angiography to detect thromboembolic disease